twilio/twilio-video-app-android/README.md

 ### Calculate the Size Report of a Specific Version
 `./gradlew -PapkScaleVideoAndroidVersion=2.0.0 librarySizeReport`

+## Code Formatting
+This project maintains Google AOSP formatted code.
+Before submitting a pull request, make sure to run `./gradlew spotlessApply`

+Incorrectly formatted code submitted as a pull request will fail during the build phase.
 ## Code of Conduct

 This project adheres to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By